VernierST/godirect-examples/python/vpython_examples/readme.md

 This guide describes the use of Go Direct sensor data with the VPython module.
 The VPython module makes it possible, and easy, for a Python program to generate navigable real-time 3D animations.
 This is a great tool to illustrate physics concepts.

-# Go Direct support in Web VPython
+## Go Direct support in Web VPython

 Note that this guide is for using VPython with the installed Python language on one's computer.
 There is a separate guide for using Go Direct devices with "Web VPython", which runs in the browser and allows the user to write and run a VPython program without actually installing Python itself.
 This provides a great advantage in the classroom - you do not need to install anything on your computer!
 Another advantage is that the Web VPython version will work on Chromebooks as well as Mac, Windows, and Linux computers.
-See: XXXXXXXXXXXXXXX
+See [Getting Started with Vernier Go Direct Sensors and Web VPython](https://github.com/VernierST/godirect-examples).

 ## Getting Started Requirements